RetroPie/RetroPie-Docs/docs/8Bitdo-Controller.md

 Please see the [8bitdo support page](http://www.8bitdo.com/Support.html) for details on how to upgrade the firmware.
 Before you upgrade your firmware or attempt to register your controller, please make sure your controller is fully charged.

+**PLEASE MAKE SURE IF YOU ARE USING AN 8BITDO ZERO YOU START THE CONTROLLER WITH R+START WHEN YOU ARE COMPLETING THESE STEPS FOR AT LEAST THE FIRST TIME.**

 ***

 # Guide to add your controller